tarptaeya/repo-card/README.md

 ## Features
 - Supports GitHub emojis
 - Supports language colors
+- Hides stars and forks when their count is 0.
+- Shows the source repository in case of fork.
 - Creates card similar to GitHub pinned repository's style

 ### Thanks